H4yt4m/CY_Tech_UDC_Master_Thesis_Project/docs/notes/markov_random_field.md

     - Smoothness term :
         - Derived from prior knowledge about plausible solutions.
     - It is equal to the negative log posterior, up to a constant.
-- The posterior of a given RV Ui, with respect to all other RV in the graph, is equal to the posterior with respect to RV in the Markov Blanket of node i (ie. neighbors).
+- The posterior of a given RV $$U_i$$, with respect to all other RV in the graph, is equal to the posterior with respect to RV in the Markov Blanket of node i (ie. neighbors).
-    - Thus, information can propagate a long way through the graph, thanks to local connections.
+    - Thus, information **propagates** through the graph, thanks to local connections.
 - Conditional independence : $${\displaystyle P(A\mid B,C)=P(A\mid C)}$$ ...
 - Maximal clique : Maximal fully connected subset of nodes.
 - Factorization of the joint distribution ?